 The Board of Directors is assisted in its risk oversight responsibilities by the Chief Compliance Officer.
 The Company's Chief Compliance Officer prepares a written report annually discussing the adequacy and effectiveness of the compliance policies and procedures of the Company and certain of its service providers.
-The Chief Compliance Officer's report, which is reviewed by the Board of Directors, addresses at a minimum (a) the operation of the compliance policies and procedures of the Company and certain of its service providers since the last report; (b) any material changes to such policies and procedures since the last report; (c) any recommendations for material changes to such policies and procedures as a result of the Chief Compliance Officer's annual review; and (d) any compliance matter that has occurred since the date of the last report about which the Board of Directors would reasonably need to know to oversee the Company's compliance activities and risks.
+The Chief Compliance Officer's report, which is reviewed by the Board of Directors, addresses at a minimum (a) the operation of the compliance policies and procedures of the Company and certain of its service providers since the last report; (b) any material changes to such policies and procedures as a result of the Chief Compliance Officer's annual review; and (d) any compliance matter that has occurred since the date of the last report about which the Board of Directors would reasonably need to know to oversee the Company's compliance activities and risks.
 In addition, the Chief Compliance Officer meets separately in executive session with the independent directors periodically, but in no event less than once each year.

 The Company believes that the Board of Directors' role in risk oversight is effective and appropriate given the extensive regulation to which it is already subject as a BDC.
 Specifically, as a BDC, the Company must comply with certain regulatory requirements that control the levels of risk in its business and operations.
-For example, the Company's ability to incur indebtedness is limited such that its asset coverage must equal at least 200% immediately after each time it incurs indebtedness and the Company generally has to invest at least 70% of its total assets in "qualifying assets" as described in section 55 of the 1940 Act.
-In addition, the Company has elected to be treated as a regulated investment company, or RIC, under Subchapter M of the Internal Revenue Code of 1986, as amended.
-As a RIC, the Company must, among other things, meet certain income source and asset diversification requirements.
+For example, the Company's ability to incur indebtedness is limited such that its asset coverage must equal at least 150% immediately after each time it incurs indebtedness and the Company generally has to invest at least 70% of its total assets in "qualifying assets" as described in section 55 of the 1940 Act.
+In addition, the Company has elected, and intends to qualify annually, to be treated as a regulated investment company, or RIC, under Subchapter M of the Internal Revenue Code of 1986, as amended.
+As a RIC, the Company must, among other things, meet certain source-of-income and asset diversification requirements.